postgrespro/mmts/generations2.md

    each xact either committed or aborted everywhere.
  - However, if minority fails, we want to continue working.
 Thus we are
-   cheating: unlike in traditional ACP, we want to be able to commit xact without asking minority's opinion at all.
+   cheating: unlike in traditional ACP, we want to be able to commit xact without asking some nodes' (minority, to be able to progress when majority is live) opinion at all.
 We follow ACP in everything apart from this detail, so the consensus on xact status will definitely be
    preserved: commit or abort everywhere.
 But this cheat introduces problem of
    ordering: if we commit xact without minority's opinion, we must